Read time: 5 minutes

-Most qualified injuries or illnesses occur at the actual workplace.
-However, some happen while driving a company-owned vehicle or while at other locations.
-If the employee was performing their work connected to the job, they will be covered under the workers’ compensation plan.
+While most qualified injuries or illnesses occur at the actual workplace, some happen while driving a company-owned vehicle or while at other locations.
+If the employee was performing their work connected to the job, they will be covered under workers’ compensation.

-What Types of Injuries or Illnesses are Covered?
+What Types of Workers’ Compensation Benefits are Available?

 In Louisiana, there four different types of workers’ compensation benefits you may receive: